Property-Data-Trust-Framework/trust-framework/docs/pdtf-interop-profile.md

 - **Discovery**

 ## Credential Exchange

-We target these two interoperability profiles based around OpenID 4 VCs, that enable the issuance and presentation of w3c VCs in VC-JWT format:
+The PDTF enables the exchange of property data expressed as PDTF Credentials.
+PDTF credentials are expressed and exchanged according to these two interoperability profiles based around OpenID 4 VCs, that enable the issuance and presentation of w3c VCs in VC-JWT format:

 - [https://identity.foundation/jwt-vc-presentation-profile](https://identity.foundation/jwt-vc-presentation-profile/)
 - [https://identity.foundation/jwt-vc-issuance-profile](https://identity.foundation/jwt-vc-issuance-profile/)

+Additionally, a PDTF credential must include a single valid PDTF credential `type` and reference a PDTF Credential Schema, see [schemas](#schemas).

 Each participant of the PDTF must control at least one DID of a supported method defined in these profiles, and must support the full presentation or issuance profile.

 ## Schemas

-The PDTF will publish schemas of the following categories
+The PDTF will publish PDTF Credential Schemas, where a PDTF Credential Schema is a JsonSchema associated with a single canonical `type`.
+Schemas are organised into the following categories, where each category represents a different type of subject.

 **Property Credentials**